poonam9495/Credit_Card_Default_Predicton/README.md

 # Project Interface:
-I have deployed this model to Amazon Web Services (AWS).
+I have deployed this model to Amazon Web Services (AWS)

 # Technologies: